MatthewSperling/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+## Desserts
+### Lemon Cookies

+Ingredients
+1 cup white sugar

+½ cup butter, softened

+2 tablespoons fresh lemon zest

+2 large eggs

+1 tablespoon fresh lemon juice

+½ teaspoon vanilla extract

+1 ¾ cups all-purpose flour

+1 ½ teaspoons baking powder

+¼ teaspoon salt

+¼ cup confectioners' sugar for rolling

+Directions
+Beat together sugar, butter, and lemon zest in a large bowl using an electric mixer until light and fluffy, about 3 minutes.
+Whisk together eggs, lemon juice, and vanilla in a small bowl until combined.
+Beat into butter mixture slowly on low speed.

+Whisk together flour, baking powder, and salt in a medium bowl.
+Add to egg mixture slowly on low speed until just combined.
+Do not overbeat; dough will be sticky.
+Cover and chill dough in the refrigerator for 30 minutes; it will still be sticky after chilling.

+Preheat the oven to 350 degrees F (175 degrees C).
+Line 2 baking sheets with parchment paper.

+Form dough into balls using a cookie scoop or tablespoon, then roll each in confectioners' sugar.
+Place 2 inches apart onto the prepared baking sheets.
+Lightly smash each ball down using your hand.

+Bake in the preheated oven until the centers are just barely set, 11 to 12 minutes.
+Let cool on a wire rack completely before storing in an airtight container.